kroppel/hpc-repo/04_small-gemms/loesungen.md

                                           float const * i_b,
                                           float       * io_c );

-9. Implement a C/C++ matrix-matrix multiplication kernel through three nested loops over ,  and .
-Assumptions as before, however the loop-ordering shall be:
+9. Implement a C/C++ matrix-matrix multiplication kernel through three nested loops over M, N and K. Assumptions as before, however the loop-ordering shall be:

-    The loop over  should be the outer-loop.
+    The loop over N  should be the outer-loop.
-    The loop over  should be the in the middle.
+    The loop over K should be the in the middle.
-    The loop over  should be the inner-loop.
+    The loop over M should be the inner-loop.

 As before, implement the kernel in the file gemm_compiler_32_32_32_32_32_32.cpp but use the following signature: